Pressure mounts over Oregon primary ballot fiasco

 As Election Day approached and ballots stacked up, Hall said she allowed elections workers to take the weekend off because just three people signed up to work Saturday or Sunday.
 Most election workers are “between the ages of 70 and 85” and they need rest, she said.

 State elections officials say they have little authority over the nonpartisan local county elections officials, who operate independently and are beholden to voters.
-Hall is up for reelection in November after holding the job since 2003 and is facing off against a longtime elections administrator and former librarian named Catherine McMullen.
+Hall is up for reelection in November after holding the job since 2003.

 It’s not the first time Hall has come under fire in her elections role.
 In 2012, a temporary election worker was sentenced to 90 days in jail after admitting she tampered with two ballots.
 In 2014, Hall was criticized for using the phrase “Democrat Party” — a pejorative used by Republicans to demean Democrats — on a primary ballot instead of Democratic Party.